llm-bible/llm-bible.github.io/_publications/zhan2023removing.markdown

 bibkey: zhan2023removing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.05553"}
-tags: ['Agentic', 'Security', 'Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'GPT', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Agentic', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Security', 'Training Techniques', 'Pretraining Methods']
 ---
 As large language models (LLMs) have increased in their capabilities, so does their potential for dual use.
 To reduce harmful outputs, produces and vendors